-- 9. Output 3: Skills ecosystem strengthened In line with the national priority to consolidate and strengthen training programs within a common framework at the state level, this output comprises the following sub-outputs: (i) partnerships with international and national knowledge institutions and other government departments promoted; (ii) career counseling and placement centers established in WSC, Precision Engineering Centre and all government ITIs; (iii) self-employment initiatives piloted to train 15,000 people to demonstrate viable replication and scaling-up schemes; and (iv) a skill database and inventory developed to help recruit appropriate candidates and to link trainees with potential employers before training begins. - 10.
+- 9. Output 3: Skills ecosystem strengthened- In line with the national priority to consolidate and strengthen training programs within a common framework at the state level, this output comprises the following sub-outputs: (i) partnerships with international and national knowledge institutions and other government departments promoted; (ii) career counseling and placement centers established in WSC, Precision Engineering Centre and all government ITIs; (iii) self-employment initiatives piloted to train 15,000 people to demonstrate viable replication and scaling-up schemes; and (iv) a skill database and inventory developed to help recruit appropriate candidates and to link trainees with potential employers before training begins. - 10.
 Output 4: Institutional capacity strengthened- This output aims to strengthen the capacity of institutions, including the SDTED, OSDA, DTET, and ITIs, to ensure the effective implementation of planned activities.
 There are four sub-outputs: (i) financial and administrative autonomy of OSDA strengthened; (ii) International knowledge partner engaged to build capacity and support OSDA set-up and operate the WSC; (iii) a robust and unified monitoring and evaluation system institutionalized; and (iv) a project management consultant (PMC) team engaged to support capacity building of ITI, OSDA, SDTED, and DTET. - 11.
 OSDP will provide training to about 151,000 working age population during the project period mainly in the age group of 15-34 years in the state of Odisha in higher level manufacturing and services skills aligned to human development strategies of the state.
 The project will reach out to the youth, disadvantaged groups, and workers in the unorganized, informal and formal sectors by adopting a menu-driven approach to build their skills and increase their employment potential. - 12.
 Skill Development and Technical Education Department (SDTED), Government of Odisha will be the executing agency (EA) and Odisha Skill Development Authority (OSDA) will be the implementing agency (IA).
-The executing and implementing agencies will hire project management consultant (PMC), contractors, and operators, and other expert agencies for various activities to be carried out during design, pre-construction, construction and operation phases. - 13.
-The Initial Environmental Examination (IEE) report for OSDP was prepared and approved in April 2017 to establish eight Advanced Skills Training Institutes (ASTIs) at different locations in the State.
+The executing and implementing agencies will hire project management consultant (PMC), contractors, and operators, and other expert agencies for various activities to be carried out during design, pre-construction, construction and operation phases. - The Initial Environmental Examination (IEE) report for OSDP was prepared and 13. approved in April 2017 to establish eight Advanced Skills Training Institutes (ASTIs) at different locations in the State.
 The IEE was updated in the year 2019 for establishment of a World Skill Center (WSC) at Bhubaneswar instead of ASTIs.
-The IEE report was again updated for the equipment and machinery inclusion in existing workshops and laboratories of four ITIs namely Bhubaneswar, Cuttack, Puri and Barhampur.
-This report was approved in November, 2020.
-Now addendum to the approved IEE report is prepared for addition of component- Establishment of a Precision Engineering Centre equipped with 11 laboratories and Equipment for the study of Precision Engineering.
-This activity of Construction of PEC during project lifecycle (pre-construction, construction and operation phases) will result into additional environmental impacts which have been covered in the respective sections.
+The IEE report was again updated for the equipment and machinery inclusion in existing workshops and laboratories of four ITIs namely Bhubaneswar, Cuttack, Puri and Berhampur.
+This report was approved in November 2020.
+An addendum to the approved IEE report was prepared for addition of component- Establishment of a Precision Engineering Centre equipped with 11 laboratories and Equipment for the study of Precision Engineering.
+Addendum was prepared in June 2021 to cover the additional environmental impacts due to the activity of Construction of PEC during project lifecycle (pre-construction, construction and operation phases).
+This Addendum to the IEE report was approved in July 2021.
+Now addendum to the IEE report is prepared due to change in location of the proposed Precision Engineering site.
+The new location is 2 km from the earlier selected location of the PEC and WSC, within the Mancheswar Industrial Area.
+The addendum is prepared to cover and address any environmental impacts due to siting of the PEC in new location and this has been covered in respective sections.